Short Answer: Not really.

 No matter which way you do the math, the loans offered to undergraduate borrowers do not make money for the government.
 Any profit comes from loans made to graduate students and parents, which charge higher interest rates.

-There needs to be managers, account balances, contract specialists, and a plethora of other individuals to get that money to schools efficiently and fluently.
+There need to be managers, account balances, contract specialists, and a plethora of other individuals to get that money to schools efficiently and fluently.

 The profit years help subsidize the non-profit years.
 Just the same as the interest rate helps subsidize the inflation and default rate.